csmith/centauri/README.md

   using a DNS-01 challenge (default).
 * `selfsigned` - generates a self-signed certificate.
 This will not be trusted by browsers, but may be useful for certain advanced scenarios.

+## Build tags

+If you know in advance you will only use a single DNS provider, you can use build tags to include only support for that provider in the binary.
+For example to support only the `httpreq` provider you can build with `go build -tags lego_httpreq`.
+See the [legotapas](https://github.com/csmith/legotapas) project for more info.

+You can also disable Centauri's frontends by specifying the `notcp` and `notailscale` build tags.

 ## Feedback / Contributing